 David J. Schleich, PhD, President, Ex Officio to the Board

-Dr. Schleich has been in the higher education and health fields for over 30 years.
-Formerly president of Canadian College of Naturopathic Medicine (CCNM) for seven years, he was also vice-president academic of Niagara College and president of Truestar Health (2003 – 2007) before becoming President of NUNM.
+Dr. Schleich has been in the higher education and health fields for forty years.
+Formerly president of Canadian College of Naturopathic Medicine (CCNM, 1996 – 2003), he was also vice-president academic of Niagara College (1991 – 1996) and president of Truestar Health (2003 – 2007) before becoming President of NUNM.
 He was an English professor for many years and is a respected leader in the natural health field in Canada and the United States.
 His doctoral studies were focused on professional formation and the philosophy and history of medicine.

 Directors (Voting Members)

 Dr. Sonia de Quateli Doi is a research associate professor and director of the Nephrology Research Laboratory in the Division of Nephrology, Department of Medicine at Uniformed Services University in Bethesda, Maryland.
 Born in São Paulo, Brazil, Dr. Doi holds dual Brazilian and United States citizenship.
 She earned her MD degree in 1976, a Master of Medical Sciences in 1987 from the University of São Paulo, School of Medicine, and a doctorate in 2000 from the University of São Paulo, School of Pharmaceutical Studies.
 Board certified in endocrinology and metabolism, she is the recipient of many research awards and grants.

 After serving as an attending physician at the University of Sao Paulo Medical Center, Dr. Doi became the founder and director of the Comprehensive Diabetes Outpatient Care Program at the medical center.
 She was also a research associate at John Hopkins University in Baltimore and a guest researcher in the Renal Cell Biology Section, Metabolic Diseases Branch, at the National Institutes of Health, in Bethesda, Maryland.